Welding Cable vs. Battery Cable

-Welding cable usually has a temperature rating of -50℃ - 105℃.
+This type of cable usually has a temperature rating of -50℃ - 105℃.
 Many of these cables can withstand exposure to grease, oil, water, cuts, tears, and abrasion.
 These cables are often ideal for installations with exposure to colder weather due to their flexibility.
 While these cables are typically offered in red and black jackets, they can also be found in additional colors like yellow, blue, and green.
 The more durable constructions of welding wire are identifiable by an orange jacket.

 What is Welding Cable used for?

-Often used in demanding applications, welding cable is a secondary voltage-resistance cable for welding tools.
+Often used in demanding applications, it is a secondary voltage-resistance cable for welding tools.
 It can also be used as a power cable that is attached to generators and industrial machinery.
 For example, electric arc-welding tools typically rely on two separate cables for operation; one that acts as the primary power source for the device while the other supplies a secondary power source.
 While welding wire may not power the generator, it is required for the electrode.

-Welding cable is approved for use in power supply applications in which the voltage does not exceed 600 volts.
+It is approved for use in power supply applications in which the voltage does not exceed 600 volts.
 Having a neoprene or EPDM jacket makes this type of cable also suitable for tight battery applications.
 It can also be used in marine applications, but the insulation needs to be oil and water-resistant so the cable doesn't become saturated.